 The Tuft & Needle Mattress is a high-quality, high-performance foam mattress made in the USA.
 Our foam, called Tuft & Needle Adaptive Foam, is completely unique to our brand because we actually invented it.
 It's neither memory foam nor latex, but better.
-Our Adaptive Foam combines pressure relief and support, which no other kind of foam offers.
+Our Adaptive Foam combines pressure relief, support, and breathability, which no other kind of foam offers.

 Designed to be a single firmness, we are continuously tweaking the specifications to be universally comfortable for everyone.
 Our foam supports the natural posture of your spine, relieving back, shoulder, and neck problems and naturally breathes so you don't sleep hot.

 How does Tuft & Needle compare to a memory foam mattress?

 Although memory foam feels comfortable at first, its drawbacks are sleeping hot and lacking necessary support.
 Compared to memory foam, our Adaptive Foam's design offers consistent, healthy support and does not become hot during the night.

 How does Tuft & Needle compare to a latex foam mattress?